mamertofabian/mcp-everything-search/README.md

 # Everything Search MCP Server

-An MCP server that provides fast file searching capabilities using the [Everything](https://www.voidtools.com/) SDK.
+An MCP server that provides fast file searching capabilities across Windows, macOS, and Linux.
+On Windows, it uses the [Everything](https://www.voidtools.com/) SDK.
+On macOS, it uses the built-in `mdfind` command.
+On Linux, it uses the `locate`/`plocate` command.

 ## Tools

 ### search

-Search for files and folders using Everything SDK.
+Search for files and folders across your system.
+The search capabilities and syntax support vary by platform:

+- Windows: Full Everything SDK features (see syntax guide below)
+- macOS: Basic filename and content search using Spotlight database
+- Linux: Basic filename search using locate database

 Parameters:

 - `query` (required): Search query string.
-Supports wildcards (* and ?) and more.
-See the search syntax guide for more details.
+See platform-specific notes below.
 - `max_results` (optional): Maximum number of results to return (default: 100, max: 1000)
 - `match_path` (optional): Match against full path instead of filename only (default: false)
 - `match_case` (optional): Enable case-sensitive search (default: false)
 - `match_whole_word` (optional): Match whole words only (default: false)
 - `match_regex` (optional): Enable regex search (default: false)
 - `sort_by` (optional): Sort order for results (default: 1).
 Available options:

 ```
   - 1: Sort by filename (A to Z)
   - 2: Sort by filename (Z to A)